microsoft/uf2/README.md

 This way, the info file can be found in the initial section of the `CURRENT.UF2` file as well.
 Thus, a board type can be determined from the contents of `CURRENT.UF2`.
 This is particularly useful with the source embedding (see above).

+## File containers

+It is also possible to use the UF2 format as a container for one or more regular files (akin to a TAR file, or ZIP archive without compression).
+This is useful when the embedded device being flashed runs some sort of operating system with file support.

+In such a usage the `file container` flag is set on blocks, the field `fileSize` holds the file size of the current file, and the field `targetAddr` holds the offset in current file.

+The file name is stored at `&data[payloadSize]` (ie., right after the actual payload) and terminated with a `0x00` byte.
+The format of filename is dependent on the bootloader (usually implemented as some sort of file system daemon).

+The bootloader will usually allow any size of the payload.

+The current files on device might be exposed as multiple UF2 files, instead of a single `CURRENT.UF2`.
+They may reside in directories, however file names stored in UF2 packets are insensitive to the directory there were read from, or written to.

+Typical writing procedure is as follows:
+* validate UF2 magic numbers
+* make sure that `targetAddr < fileSize` and that `fileSize` isn't out of reasonable range
+* write `0x00` at `data[475]` to ensure NUL termination of file name
+* read file name from `&data[payloadSize]`; perform any mapping on the file name
+* create a directory where the file is to be written if doesn't exists
+* open the file for writing
+* truncate the file to `fileSize`
+* seek `targetAddr`
+* write the payload (ie., `data[0 ... payloadSize - 1]`)
+* close the file

+The fields `blockNo` and `numBlocks` refer to the entire UF2 file, not the current file.

 ## Implementations